hkirk/swtafp-slides/slides/05/efficiency.md

 ### Using continuations to optimize

-* Accumulative parameter (as above) is not always possible
+* Accumulative parameter (above) is not always possible
 * Continuations is a genenral pattern for making tail-recursion

 In general we will transform: